Mia Mottley: Political career

 Mottley first entered Barbadian politics in 1991, when she lost an election race in St. Michael North East against Leroy Brathwaite (a defeat of fewer than 200 votes).
 Between 1991 and 1994, she was one of two Opposition Senators in the Upper House, Senate of Barbados, where she was Shadow Minister of Culture and Community Development.
 During that time, she served on numerous Parliamentary Joint Select Committees on areas including Praedial Larceny and Domestic Violence.

 Following the BLP's victory in the 1994 Barbadian general election, Mottley was appointed the minister of education, youth affairs and culture in September 1994, under Prime Minister Owen Arthur.
 At the age of 29, she was one of the youngest Barbadians to be assigned a ministerial portfolio.
 During her tenure, she co-authored the White Paper on Education entitled Each Child Matters, which draws the link between better education and job fulfilment.

 She was elected general secretary of the Barbados Labour Party in 1996.
 In that year and again in 1997, she was Chairwoman of the Caricom Standing Committee of Ministers of Education.

 Mottley was appointed Attorney-General of Barbados and Minister of Home Affairs in August 2001 and is the first female (in Barbados) to hold this position.
 She is also the youngest ever Queen's Counsel in Barbados.
 In addition to being a Member of the Privy Council of Barbados, she was the Leader of the House and a member of the National Security Council and the Barbados Defence Board.
-She is also credited with being the visionary behind the Education Sector Enhancement Programme, popularly known as "EduTech", which aims to increase the number of young people contributing to the island's sustainable social, cultural and economic development.
+She is also credited with helping the Education Sector Enhancement Programme, popularly known as "EduTech", which aims to increase the number of young people contributing to the island's development.

 In Youth Affairs, Mottley directed the establishment of the Youth Entrepreneurship Scheme and a National Youth Development Programme.